-We will run through several methods with which you may be able to retrieve an old Word document.
-These methods will work on all versions of the operating system from Windows 7 to the newest iteration of Windows 10.
-Before we proceed with the methods, there is one precaution that you must take to give you the best chance of a successful recovery.
+We will run through several methods with which you may be able to retrieve a deleted Word file.
+These methods will work on all versions of the operating system from Windows 7 to the newest iteration of Windows 11.

 - Open the Recycle Bin by double-clicking on its icon.